-Claremore got its beginnings when Chief Glahmo led his tribe of Osage Indians from Missouri in 1802.
+Claremore, Oklahoma, got its beginnings when Chief Glahmo led his tribe of Osage Indians from Missouri in 1802.
 He soon established a fur trading post along the Verdigris River.
-The trading post sat atop a 25 acre mound which came to be known as Clermont, a French word meaning “clear mountain.”
+The trading post sat atop a 25-acre mound which came to be known as Clermont, a French word meaning “clear mountain.”
 Over time, traders and Indians alike began to refer to the Chief as “Chief Clermont.”

-A settlement made up primarily of Cherokee Indians was established on Clermont Mound beginning with a general store, a blacksmith shop and a school.
-In 1874 the post office was established with the intention of naming the town after Chief Clermont.
+A settlement primarily of Cherokee Indians was established on Clermont Mound, beginning with a general store, a blacksmith shop, and a school.
+In 1874 the post office was established to name the town after Chief Clermont.
 However, due to a clerical error, the name was listed as Claremore, and so it was.

-The Cherokee, adapting to the “white mens” ways prospered, organized constitutional governments, published newspapers, and established an extensive educational system.
+Adapting to the “white men’s” ways, the Cherokee prospered, organized constitutional governments, published newspapers, and established an extensive educational system.
 In 1889, when the U.S. Government began to open up unassigned lands in Indian Territory to the white men, they flooded the territory and soon took control of Claremore.
 By the turn of the century, Claremore was larger than Tulsa.

-When Route 66 came through the city, it was already well established, and quickly built motor courts, service stations and restaurants along the highway to service the many travelers of the road.
+When Route 66 came through the city, it was already well established and quickly built motor courts, service stations, and restaurants along the highway to service the many road travelers.

-Today, Claremore features the Will Rogers Memorial that includes an eight-gallery museum with theaters and features items from his cowboy trick roping days to Vaudeville.
-Another “must stop” is the Will Rogers Hotel, once famous for its radium baths it has now converted its upper floors to senior apartments; and the J.M.
-Davis Arms and Historical Museum, which displays over 20,000 firearms.
+Today, Claremore features the Will Rogers Memorial, which includes an eight-gallery museum with theaters and items from his cowboy trick roping days to Vaudeville.
+Another “must stop” is the Will Rogers Hotel.
+Once famous for the radium baths, it has now converted its upper floors to senior apartments; and the J.M.
+Davis Arms and Historical Museum displays over 20,000 firearms.
 Claremore is the setting of the classic Broadway musical, “Oklahoma,” to which the Lynn Riggs Museum is dedicated.